 You may be guilty of pre-judging as well, admit it.
 Check out those childless travellers with their gently reclined seats, earphones plugged in listening to a band you’d have liked three years ago, a book they’ll never read resting on their knee.
 Take our advice and ignore them when they casually order their fifth mini-bottle of wine.

 Despite all of this, long-haul flying is manageable and you have the reward of awesome travel memories to outweigh the challenges, so read on!
+If you’re looking for tips on surviving jetlag, then read here.

 As parents, your task is to keep your little people as content, calm and cooperative as physically possible whilst in the air.
 Easier said than done.
 Normal parenting rules that you may follow at home, must, ahem… fly out the window.
 This is FLIGHT SURVIVAL – 12 tips that will perhaps make that long-haul slightly more manageable with your mini-me’s.